EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destenies/Brigand.md

 | Expert | 1 |
 | Specialized | 0 |

+### Level 3

+You gain skill level of trained in skill gate of Accurate strike.

 ## Level 4

 You have next limit on skill level (from skill traing feature only)